piclas-framework/piclas/doc/userguide/030_features_models.md

 This serves the purpose to avoid the so-called particle avalanche phenomenon [@Galitzine2015], where clones travel on the exactly same path as the original in the direction of a decreasing weight.
 They have a zero relative velocity (due to the same velocity vector) and thus a collision probability of zero.
 Combined with the nearest neighbor pairing, this would lead to an ever-increasing number of identical particles travelling on the same path.
 An indicator how often identical particle pairs are encountered per time step during collisions is given as an output (`2D_IdenticalParticles`, to enable the output see Section \ref{sec:dsmc_quality}).
 Additionally, it should be noted that a large delay of the clone insertion might be problematic for time-accurate simulations.
 However, for the most cases, values for the clone delay between 2 and 10 should be sufficient to avoid the avalance phenomenon.

+Another issue is the particle emission on large sides in $y$-dimension close to the rotational axis.
+As particles are inserted linearly along the $y$-direction of the side, a higher number density is inserted closer to the axis.
+This effect is directly visible in the free-stream in the cells downstream, when using mortar elements, or in the heatflux (unrealistic peak) close to the rotational axis.
+It can be avoided by splitting the surface flux emission side into multiple subsides with the following flag (default value is 20)

+    Particles-RadialWeighting-SurfFluxSubSides = 20

 An alternative to the particle position-based weighting is the cell-local radial weighting, which can be enabled by

     Particles-RadialWeighting-CellLocalWeighting = T